assaf/zombie/README.md

 # Zombie.js
 ### Insanely fast, headless full-stack testing using Node.js

+**Zombie 4.x** is tested with [io.js](https://iojs.org/en/index.html), but may also work with Node 0.12.
+Use Zombie 3.1.x if you need to use Node 0.10.

 ## The Bite

 If you're going to write an insanely fast, headless browser, how can you not